 AMSR-E ended data collection in October 2011 due to problems with the rotation of its antenna.

-Images by Jesse Allen, NASA's Earth Observatory, using Sea Surface Temperature data from the Advanced Microwave Radiometer for EOS (AMSR-E), courtesy Remote Sensing Systems.
+Imagery produced by the NASA Earth Observations team based on Sea Surface Temperature data from the Advanced Microwave Radiometer for EOS (AMSR-E), courtesy of Remote Sensing Systems.

 Federal Geographic Data Committee Geospatial Metadata